 How much CBD oil should I take?

-Dosage is really a very unique thing when it comes to CBD oil, as everyone metabolises cannabinoids at a different rate.
-On top of this, a range of factors come into play such as weight, age, reason for use, natural endocannabinoid levels and blood volume.
+Dosage is really a very unique thing when it comes to CBD oil, as everyone metabolizes cannabinoids at a different rate.
+On top of this, a range of factors come into play such as weight, age, the reason for use, natural endocannabinoid levels, and blood volume.
 The best way to find your dose is to start low and go slow, building up gradually until you start to notice the benefits of CBD.
 You may wish to start with a couple of drops of oil three times a day (after eating or brushing your teeth, to aid absorption) for a steady accumulation of cannabinoids in your system.
 Some people find half a dropper to a full dropper ends up being their ideal dose each time, but it’s in your best interest to work your way up to that for best results.

 What is CBD good for?

 The most common reasons people use CBD products are to reduce and control the stress response and to aid a good night’s sleep.
-However, given that CBD oil supports our ‘homeostatic regulator’, the ECS, many experts believe that CBD may benefit you in any area which the ECS is involved.
-Our endocannabinoid receptors can be found in every skin cell, in our muscles, joints, brain, throughout all other physiological systems and even in our mitochondrial cell walls.
-The endocannabinoid system plays a vital role in every bodily process, from pain transmission, to sleep, to sexual function, immune response, the fight or flight response, skin health and much, much more.
+However, given that CBD oil supports our ‘homeostatic regulator’, the ECS, many experts believe that CBD may benefit you in any area in which the ECS is involved.
+Our endocannabinoid receptors can be found in every skin cell, in our muscles, joints, brain, throughout all other physiological systems, and even in our mitochondrial cell walls.
+The endocannabinoid system plays a vital role in every bodily process, from pain transmission, to sleep, to sexual function, immune response, the fight or flight response, skin health, and much, much more.